Tracking Shows Russian Meddling Efforts Evolving Ahead Of 2018 Midterms

 Still, the bots don't have a unified partisan slant, even though U.S. intelligence agencies concluded that Russian influence operations were aimed at supporting President Trump in the 2016 campaign.

 "The reality is that they also turn against Republicans," Fly said.
-"They have gone after administration officials like [National Security Advisor H.R.]
+"They have gone after administration officials like [national security adviser H.R.]
 McMaster.
 They've attacked [House] Speaker [Paul] Ryan, [Senate Majority] Leader [Mitch] McConnell.
-They've attacked Republican senators Marco Rubio, [Jeff] Flake, Sen. [John] McCain on a regular basis.
+They've attacked Republican Sens.
+Marco Rubio, [Jeff] Flake, Sen. [John] McCain on a regular basis.
 No one in American politics is immune from the reach of these networks."

 And so this is why Fly has teamed up with Laura Rosenberger, who was Hillary Clinton's foreign policy adviser during the 2016 presidential campaign.
 Together, they're co-directors for the Alliance for Securing Democracy's efforts to track and push back against Russian meddling in the American political system.